 Related: Why Delayed Gratification Matters: Understanding the Science of Self-Control

-Motivation is the internal drive or desire that initiates, directs, and sustains goal-oriented behavior.
-But without systems—routines, cues, and environmental support—motivation has nothing to attach itself to.
+Motivation is the internal drive that initiates and directs behavior.
+But without systems—routines, cues, and environmental support — motivation has nothing to attach itself to.
 And without attachment, it fades.

 Identity Conflict Undermines Change